skyrich62/classify/README.md

 When I first wrote this code more than a year ago, I wrote a custom parser for the commands.
 I've since re-worked it in PEGTL, and it's much better and much less error prone.

-Build, (you'll need to fork PEGTL from github here: https://github.com/taocpp/PEGTL), using the supplied Makefile.
+Build, (you'll need to fork PEGTL from github here: https://github.com/taocpp/PEGTL), using gradle .
 I'm using GCC, but you can modify things to suite your compiler, but make sure it supports modern C++.

 Run the code, and it will give a helpful information screen with example commands.
 HINT: try "load data.txt" this will load an initial database of facts into the system.
 After that try various things like: